Skip to content

 freq_buffer float

-Frequency buffer for geometric preparation.
+Frequency buffer in Hertz added to each geometry.
 Default is 100.

 100